 - Add the curry leaves and mustard seeds.
 When the mustard seeds start to pop add the rest of the spices and garlic.
 Cook until fragrant.
 Add the lentils, stock and coconut milk and when it starts bubbling reduce the heat to low.

 - Let the dal bubble away for 20 minutes or so or until the lentils collapse and the dal becomes beautifully creamy.
-Taste and adjust the seasonings as necessary.
+Taste and adjust the seasonings as necessary and add a squeeze of lemon.